 inet:dns:a) is a basic example of a relationship-type form / comp form:

 Forms can represent individual time-based occurrences.
 The term event implies that an entity existed or a relationship occurred at a specific point in time.
-As such events explicitly represent the intersection of the data represented by a form and an individual timestamp for the form’s existence or observation.
+Events represent the combination of a form and a timestamp for when the form was observed.

-Examples of event-type forms include an individual login to an account, a specific DNS query, the high temperature reading in a city on a particular day, or a domain registration (whois) record captured on a specific date.
+Examples of event forms include an individual login to an account, a specific DNS query, or a domain registration (whois) record captured on a specific date.

 A specific, individual DNS query (

 inet:dns:request) is an example of an event-type form: